-See what I mean? 🙂 Now that I’ve got you on board (and probably reaching for your credit card to book those flights), the next question is what to get up to when you visit New Zealand.
-Well, we’ve got your covered with these 11 fantastic and unique experiences you need to have in New Zealand!
+See what I mean? 🤗 Now that I’ve got you on board (and probably reaching for your credit card to book those flights), the next question is what to get up to when you visit New Zealand.

 3.)
 Take a ferry through Milford Sound

 5.)
-Explore different locations from the Lord Of The Rings movies
+Explore The Lord Of The Rings locations

 6.)
 Get your adrenaline fix in Queenstown